sjhoeksma/ecactus-ecos-local/README.md

   Function should be extended to check if there is not a sniffer at top of queue otherwise retry on sniffer will not work
 * Grid power is only shown on master, validate
 * Probleem is dat we 8 in queue hebben, even printen wat ze zijn -> We zien dat de queue niet leeg is , komt dit door send ?
+* Master flags can be removed because we now as is_busy flag

 # Issue